5. Warplanet

 As independent imperators face great dangers, the High Council grants them access to advanced experimental technology:

 On the warplanet of every independent imperator, a jumpdrive will be installed.
-It is available after 5 days of charging and will transport the warplanet over a distance of about 300 light years.
+It is available after 5 days of

 The jump direction is set via the navigation menu (yellow navigation line).